 SOFTWARE YOU NEED

 You need a graphics program that can handle layers.
 No layers, no tones.
 Don't even try this in MS Paint.
 While, in theory, it is possible to use tones with Paint, it is damn diffucult.
 You need Paint Shop Pro, PhotoShop, Gimp, or something else.
+Also, you will need digital screentones.
+These can include patterns, textures, tones, and speedlines.
+The same techniques can also be used to import photographs as backgrounds.

 HOW TO GET TONES AND SPEEDLINES